LIMEY GRILLED CHICKEN SOFT TACOS

 Some Things To Consider

 - Placing the meat in a zip lock bag with the marinade needs to be preceded by tenderizing the meat with a needle type unit.
 We use one similar to the Yamesu Meat Tenderizer 21 found on Amazon.
 Otherwise, stab the meat with a sharp pointed kitchen knife.

-- Use the excess marinade in the bag to baste the chicken as you are grilling
+- Use the excess marinade in the bag to baste the chicken as you are cooking it on the grill.

-- If you fear overcooking the chicken, chop it up and throw any under cooked portions for a minute in the microwave
+- If you are afraid of overcooking the chicken, chop it up and throw any under cooked portions in the microwave for a minute.

-- Heat the salsa up in the microwave.
-Cold salsa with the cold Pico de Gallo will cool your Taco in a hurry.
+- Warm the salsa up in the microwave.
+Cold salsa with the cold Pico de Gallo will cool off your Taco in a hurry.

-- If you want more hot spiciness, Chipotle seasoning (instead of chili powder) and diced Jalapeños will give it some kick
+- If you want more spicy hot flavor, Chipotle seasoning (instead of chili powder) and diced Jalapeños will give it a nice kick.

-- Add warm meat to warm tortilla and add the warmed salsa first.
+- Add warm meat to the heated tortilla and add the warmed salsa first.
 Then put on some chopped lettuce and add the cold Pico de Gallo last.
 This procedure will help the meat retain some of its heat.

 - Pin the Taco together with 2 toothpicks inserted at a sharp angle through the tops of each one.
 I use small metal clamp style paper clips to do the trick.
 But you must remember to have oven mittens on your hands when you take the cooked tacos out of the hot oven.

-- Serve immediately so as to keep taco from cooling off
+- Serve immediately so as to keep the taco shell and meat from cooling off.

 - 1.5 pounds boneless skinless chicken thighs